wangjie212/TSSOS/README.md

 - MATLAB
 - MOSEK 8.1

-Since the Julia version of BlockPOP calls MATLAB to handle polynomials, one needs to add the path of MATLAB to the environment variable PATH.
-The Julia version of BlockPOP has been tested on WINDOW 10, Julia 1.2.0, MATLAB R2016a and MOSEK 8.1.
+Since the Julia version of TSSOS calls MATLAB to handle polynomials, one needs to add the path of MATLAB to the environment variable PATH.
+The Julia version of TSSOS has been tested on WINDOW 10, Julia 1.2.0, MATLAB R2016a and MOSEK 8.1.
 ## Usage
 ### Unconstrained polynomial optimization problems
 The unconstrained polynomial optimization problem formulizes as